WBAL (AM)

-WBAL (1090 kHz) is a commercial AM radio station licensed to Baltimore, Maryland, and owned by the broadcasting division of Hearst Communications.
-Airing a news/talk radio format, WBAL broadcasts on a Class A clear-channel frequency, with 50,000 watts from a transmitter facility in Randallstown, Maryland.
-Listeners in and around Baltimore can also hear the station on FM translator station W268BA at 101.5 MHz.
+WBAL (1090 kHz) is a commercial AM radio station licensed to Baltimore, Maryland.
+It is owned by the broadcasting division of Hearst Communications and broadcasts a news/talk radio format.
 The station shares its studios and offices with sister stations WBAL-TV (channel 11) and WIYY (97.9 FM) on Television Hill in Baltimore's Woodberry neighborhood.
 WBAL and WIYY are the only two radio stations owned by Hearst, which is primarily a publishing and television company.

+WBAL is a 50,000-watt, Class A, clear-channel station.
+Its transmitter is on Winands Road in Randallstown, Maryland.
+Listeners in and around Baltimore can also hear the station on 136-watt FM translator station W268BA on 101.5 MHz.
 WBAL is non-directional by day but uses a directional antenna at night to protect the other Class A stations on 1090 AM, KAAY in Little Rock and XEPRS in Rosarito, Mexico.
 With a good radio, WBAL's nighttime signal can be heard in much of Eastern North America, reaching as far as Nova Scotia and Bermuda.
 Its daytime signal easily covers most of Maryland as well as the Washington metropolitan area, and parts of Delaware, Virginia and Pennsylvania.
 WBAL is Maryland's designated primary entry point for the Emergency Alert System.

 Programming

-On weekdays, WBAL airs several local talk shows, including Clarence M. Mitchell, IV (known as "C4") and Bryan Nehman, as well as a program hosted by Kim Klacek and Torrey Snow.
-Sports programming is heard as well.
-Several WBAL-TV newscasts are simulcast.

-Weekends include a mix of local shows and syndicated programs, including Dana Loesch, Meet The Press, This Week from ABC and Bill Cunningham.
-Some weekend hours are paid brokered programming.
-WBAL carries national news from ABC News.